USA Gymnastics says CEO out in latest post-scandal shakeup

 The Orange County Register, which reported the departure hours before USA Gymnastics announced it, said she was forced out amid pressure from the U.S. Olympic Committee, according to two unidentified people it said were familiar with the process.

-USA Gymnastics spokeswoman Leslie King declined to comment on the report.
+Perry did not immediately respond to a message seeking comment, and USA Gymnastics spokeswoman Leslie King declined to comment on the report.
 The group’s statement did not say why she was leaving.

 Perry had been criticized for not reaching out to the victims of Nassar’s sexual abuse and for focusing on marketing rather than structural changes, the Register said.